barbazul/1kfa/mod_guide_player.md

 When the result is a single ✅︎, it sometimes means the same as a ✔✔, but often it is slightly worse.

+As you read this section it may help to lay out the move cards in front of you.

 <div class="gmnote">